 In 2008, Tethys obtained and analysed the State geophysical information and well data of the shallower drilling that had been undertaken in the Soviet period and compiled an extensive database, which was combined with a regional geological model built in-house.
-In 2009-10, Tethys designed and acquired a regional 2D seismic programme whereby 693km of good quality 2D seismic was obtained and interpreted.
+In 2009-2010, Tethys designed and acquired a regional 2D seismic programme whereby 693 km of good quality 2D seismic was obtained and interpreted.

 In 2011, Tethys carried out an aeromagnetic graviometry survey over more than half of the PSC Area.
 The initial analysis of the data from the aerial graviometry survey completed at the end of 2011 has revealed several attractive prospective areas with the potential presence of very large deep sub-salt and sub-thrust prospects within the Bokhtar PSC Area.
-This additional seismic will target these areas and provide the final data in a comprehensive programme to optimally locate a deep well.
-It is expected that this data will be acquired this summer with initial interpreted results in Q4 2012.
-It is also expected that Tethys' large drilling rig "Telesto" will be mobilized to Tajikistan before the end of this year in order to drill this well.
+This survey was then used to prioritise areas for additional seismic acquisition.

-The seismic programme will involve the acquisition of new 2D seismic in west of the Contract Area.
-The programme has been designed to target these areas as the graviometry survey has identified them to be the most likely to contain large deep prospects including potential Jurassic reefs located on the edge of likely Permian basement high features.
+The 2012 2D seismic acquisition programme involved the acquisition of 501kms data in the Vaksh valley west of the Contract Area.
+The programme was designed to target these areas as the graviometry survey has identified them to be the most likely to contain large deep prospects including potential Jurassic reefs located on the edge of likely Permian basement high features.
 Jurassic reefs form some of the most prolific fields in the Amu Darya basin and no wells have ever been drilled through the overlying salt layer in Tajikistan to date.
-The data also reveals significant potential in other parts of the PSC Area, including the Kulob area.